SOAP: Message format

 XML Information Set was chosen as the standard message format because of its widespread use by major corporations and open source development efforts.
 Typically, XML Information Set is serialized as XML.
 A wide variety of freely available tools significantly eases the transition to a SOAP-based implementation.
 The somewhat lengthy syntax of XML can be both a benefit and a drawback.
-While it promotes readability for humans, facilitates error detection, and avoids interoperability problems such as byte-order (endianness), it can slow processing speed and can be cumbersome.
+While it facilitates error detection and avoids interoperability problems such as byte-order (endianness), it can slow processing speed and can be cumbersome.
 For example, CORBA, GIOP, ICE, and DCOM use much shorter, binary message formats.
 On the other hand, hardware appliances are available to accelerate processing of XML messages.
 Binary XML is also being explored as a means for streamlining the throughput requirements of XML.

 XML messages by their self-documenting nature usually have more 'overhead' (e.g., headers, nested tags, delimiters) than actual data in contrast to earlier protocols where the overhead was usually a relatively small percentage of the overall message.

 In financial messaging SOAP was found to result in a 2–4 times larger message than previous protocols FIX (Financial Information Exchange) and CDR (Common Data Representation).

 XML Information Set does not have to be serialized in XML.
 For instance, CSV and JSON XML-infoset representations exist.
 There is also no need to specify a generic transformation framework.
 The concept of SOAP bindings allows for specific bindings for a specific application.
 The drawback is that both the senders and receivers have to support this newly defined binding.